 When assessing the 12-month outlook for output, companies were generally optimistic in June amid hopes of stronger economic conditions and improved sales.
 That said, the degree of positive sentiment edged down to an eightmonth low, as some firms expressed concerns over relatively sluggish market conditions.

 China General Manufacturing PMI

 Key findings:

-Output expands marginally as demand growth remains mild Input prices fall at quickest rate since January 2016 Business confidence slips to eight-month low sa, >50 = growth since previous month
+Output expands marginally as demand growth remains mild Input prices fall at quickest rate since January 2016 Business confidence slips to eight-month low

 New Export Orders Index

 Employment Index